Gale–Church alignment algorithm

-In computational linguistics, the Gale–Church algorithm is a method for aligning corresponding sentences in a parallel corpus.
+In computational linguistics and natural language processing, the Gale–Church algorithm is a method for aligning corresponding sentences in a parallel corpus.
 It works on the principle that equivalent sentences should roughly correspond in length; that is, longer sentences in one language should correspond to longer sentences in the other language.
 The algorithm was described in a 1993 paper by William A. Gale and Kenneth W. Church of AT&T Bell Laboratories.